reduxjs/redux-toolkit/docs/tutorials/intermediate-tutorial.md

 export default Link
 ```

-Again, note that most of this doesn't have to do with RSK specifically, but it's good to try to consistently use some of the recommended best practices in this example code.
+Again, note that most of this doesn't have to do with RTK specifically, but it's good to try to consistently use some of the recommended best practices in this example code.

 With that done, we should be able to add a couple todos, toggle the state of some of them, and then switch the filters to change the display list.